 A few years back, I decluttered my unit.
 I went through every room, and either threw out, donated or sold stuff that I no longer needed.

 I did it having read the now famous book by Marie Kondo ‘the life-changing magic of tidying up’.

 I found the process incredibly powerful.
 I hadn’t realised until I did it how much of an impact all the extra stuff I owned was having on my mood.
 I still look at the space that was created in the process and feel freer and less constrained.

 Many of you reading are probably too young to have really accumulated a lot of ‘stuff’.
-If you are in you teens or 20’s, you haven’t really had the length of time required to collect a whole lot of useless crap.
-But those of you who are my age (41 just this weekend) can probably attest to the fact that it is very easy to end up with lots of things.
+If you are in your teens or 20’s, you haven’t really had the length of time required to collect a whole lot of useless crap.
+But those of you who are my age (44 just recently) can probably attest to the fact that it is very easy to end up with lots of things.
 You know you are in trouble, when you are considering getting a storage unit to hold the overflow.

 Since that big declutter, I have remained very interested in how your living and work spaces impact your wellbeing and productivity.
-In this post I explore some ways that you can create a study space that makes you want to study.
+In this post I explore how to create a study space that elicits wellbeing and productivity.
 I’ve drawn on a number of resources in doing this, but with a particular focus on research in the area of workplace design and its impacts on employee wellbeing.
 I’ve also perused a few studies on the best physical environments for learning.

 In the first part of this article I am going to assume that you are trying to create a study space in your home, and therefore have some more control over it.
-Later in the article i’ll talk about what do when you have minimal control over your study space (e.g. libraries, communal study spaces).
+Later in the article i’ll talk about what do when you have minimal control over your study space (e.g. having to study in libraries, communal study spaces).